15 report families

 ReplyRadar reports turn live recommendation requests, competitor complaints, founder pain points, and category demand into a repeatable publishing engine.
-Each series has an evergreen hub and dated weekly issues designed for search, sharing, and product-led discovery.
+The archive now spans core evergreen series plus new high-intent weekly formats for recommendation requests, switch signals, agency demand, and category demand shifts.
+Each series has an evergreen hub and dated weekly issues designed for search, sharing, and product-led discovery, with Content Lab giving founders a project-level way to turn similar signals into new briefs and reports.

 The rotating cadence keeps the system fresh without forcing the same framing every seven days.